Which is the least common type of seizure in a neonate?_____

-Kramer zone 4 corresponds to legs/arms and forearms and is suggestive of approximate TSB level of _____ mg/dL
+Kramer zone 4 (jaundice involving the forearms and lower legs) is suggestive of an approximate TSB level of _____ mg/dL

 _____ is a benign finding in newborn caused due to exaggerated physiologic vasomotor response on exposure to low environmental temperature.